Princess Hejing (born 1756): Life in Mongolia

 After the wedding, Princess Hejing and Lhawang Dorji relocated to Mongolia, a common practice for Qing princesses married to Mongolian nobles.
 This move was part of the Qing strategy to integrate Mongolian elites into the empire through marital alliances.
 In November 1771, Hejing traveled to Tamir, accompanied by a consort of Chenggunzhab, possibly her mother-in-law.
 The journey was planned to return to Beijing in the spring, as the harsh winter conditions in Khalkha (a region in Mongolia) made prolonged stays challenging.

 Death

-She died on 9 February 1775 at the age of 18, likely in Mongolia, although the exact cause of her death is not well-documented in historical records.
+She died on 9 February 1775 at the age of 18, likely in Mongolia, although the exact cause of her death is not known.